MeritaAhmeti/ToDoApp/README.md

 ## Add and Edit tasks

-Users can create a task, add and edit details.
+User can create a task, add and edit details.
 If you click **NOTIFY** you can also add a date and time to your task, you'll get mobile notifications at the scheduled dates and times.

 <img src="https://user-images.githubusercontent.com/44531649/86196394-75210780-bb53-11ea-8f8a-3c8c7b693980.png" />

 ## Rate this app and Contacts

-* Users can rate this app in play store and send via email
+* At **Rate this app** user can rate the app in play store(if it's published) and send feedback via email.
-* Users can make a call from the app
+* At **Contacts** users can make calls from the app, to make it easier for them they will have their contacts list from phone arranged here.

 <img src="https://user-images.githubusercontent.com/44531649/86198362-c16e4680-bb57-11ea-8dbe-94b5382af399.png" />